Smirenost/PowerShell-Botnet/README.md

 	When run bot script will require admin privileges a window will flash for a second after some time the system will restart
-	 !!!At this point if the bot does not connect to the master after 4 restart the bot's MFT will be overwritten!!!
+	 !!!At this point if the bot does not connect to the master after 4 restarts the bot's MFT will be overwritten!!!